Azure/Azure-Verified-Modules/docs/content/specs/shared/module-lifecycle.md

 ### Notification of a Module Becoming Orphaned

 {{< hint type=important  >}}
-When a module becomes orphaned, the AVM core team MUST place an information notice in an `ORPHANED.md` file, in the module's root that states the following:
+When a module becomes orphaned, the AVM core team will communicate this through an information notice to be placed as follows.

+- In case of a Bicep module, the information notice will be placed in an `ORPHANED.md` file, in the module's root.
+- In case of a Terraform module, the information notice will be placed in the `README.md` file, in the module's root.

+The information notice will include the following statement:

 {{< include file="static/includes/orphaned-module-notice.md" language="markdown" options="linenos=false" >}}